 Slow Cooker Sweet Potato Turkey Chili

-This slow cooker sweet potato turkey chili is so comforting and hearty.
-It's filled with tender sweet potatoes, lean ground turkey, black beans and tons of flavor!
-It's naturally gluten-free and dairy-free, too!
+This slow cooker sweet potato turkey chili is hearty and filling with tender sweet potatoes, lean ground turkey, black beans, and a smoky spice blend.
+Naturally gluten-free and dairy-free.
+Set it on low in the morning and it's ready by dinner.

 Ingredients